Commissioning a new piece brings a new work of art to life.

 How collaborative is the process?

-Are there other ways of funding a commission, other than me/my organization coming up with the whole fee?
+Are there other ways to fund a commissioned piece, other than coming up with the whole fee myself?

 Other creative funding ideas include: community partnerships, grants, donations and sponsorships.